-In January of 1922 the Provisional Government sought the loyalty of pro-agreement units by reorganising them as the Irish National Army (INA) with its chairperson, Michael Collins, as their new commander-in-chief.
+In January of 1922 the Provisional Government sought the loyalty of pro-agreement units by reorganising them as the Irish National Army (INA) with its chairperson, Michael Collins, as their new commander-in-chief from June onward.
 The core of this force was the IRA’s elite Dublin Guard, a previous amalgamation of the Intelligence Unit or “Squad” attached to Collins’ GHQ spy department in the capital and the Dublin Brigade’s Active Service Unit.
 It was to be joined in February by the seventy-strong Belfast City Guard, also made up of pro-treaty volunteers.
 While this controversial policy gifted the political and military leadership of the Provisionals to one man, supported by Griffith and his metropolitan colleagues, it also facilitated the supply of munitions and equipment from the UK to a force directly under the control of Sinn Féin’s breakaway faction (the British expected this force to suppress domestic opposition in Ireland to the treaty should it be required).
 One of the first signs of this new relationship was the adoption of British infantry uniforms, dyed a dark green, by the former guerrillas.

 However these changes were unpopular with many pro-deal volunteers, some older veterans refusing to describe themselves as anything but the “IRA” (later clarified as the “official IRA” or the “regular IRA“).
 For a few of these revolutionary fighters the new military title was rather too close to that of the old Irish National Volunteers, the armed wing of the Irish Parliamentary Party, former nationalist rivals of the independence movement.
 Furthermore since the Provisionals claimed authority over all parts of the defence forces the INA continued to refer to itself as the IRA in most of its official pronouncements and statements.
 It wasn’t until the autumn of 1922 that the Provisionals’ military bulletin, An tÓglach, ceased to be published in the name of the Irish Republican Army; from mid-September onwards it was issued simply by “the Army“.